 |

-In a process called exocytosis, the
+In a process called exocytosis,

-release their neurotransmitters into the synapse, then close
+membrane, release their neurotransmitters into the synapse,

-again. |
+with neurotransmitters again. |

-(click on 6.
+on 6.
 Neaurotransmitter Release)

 3. Binding